The Magician's Horse: West Asia

-In a Yemeni tale translated into German as Eselsfell ("[The One With A] Donkeyskin"), a sultan's son is victim of a ploy by his stepmother, who tries to seduce him, and is expelled from home with his horse.
+In a Yemeni tale collected by author Werner Daum and translated into German as Eselsfell ("[The One With A] Donkeyskin"), a sultan's son is victim of a ploy by his stepmother, who tries to seduce him, and is expelled from home with his horse.
 He stops to rest in the desert for the night, when the daughter of the King of the Djinns appears to him intent on helping him as his adoptive sister.
 She gives him a long strand of her hair to summon her help, and vanishes.
 The youth rides some more into a wadi and sees a dead donkey.
 He skins the donkey and makes a garment out of its hide.
 He then reaches a kingdom, ruled by a Sultan with seven daughters.
 Because of his strange vestments, the youth is mockingly called "Donkeyskin".
 One day, at the cistern, the boy waits for everyone to leave, before he takes off the donkey hide and bathes in the water.
 The sultan's seventh daughter sees him and falls in love with him.
 At the ceremony of selecting a husband, each of the princesses throws an apple to their suitors, the youngest and seventh princess throws her to Donkeyskin.
 Her father questions her choice, but she remains steadfast, so he marries her off to the lowly boy and banishes her from the palace to the stables.
 When a neighbouring Sultan threatens the kingdom, the Sultan's six sons-in-law rush to defend it, but Donkeyskin departs first, summons the Daughter of the King of the Djinns and asks her for a strong horse.
 He defeats the enemies, and goes back to his lowly disguise.